Morning Sex Is Good For Your Health. Here's How To Make It Happen

 4. It's a great way to freshen up.

 Morning sex makes for a good skin care routine.
 Research shows that sex makes you look younger.
-Orgasm produces estrogen in women, which is good for the skin.
+Orgasm produces estrogen3 in women, which is good for the skin.
 Blood flow is increased, as are levels of DHEA, an anti-aging hormone.
 Both of these effects benefit your complexion.
 Sex also causes the release of the human growth hormone, which can make the skin look more elastic, among other biological reactions.

 5. It's a sign of commitment to your relationship.